AWinterman/simple-scuttle/README.md

 ###`Gossip.history`###

-An object for keeping track of deltas, and replaying deltas from a given peer on demand. `delta` objects are transmitted individually via the `Gossip`'s streaming methods.
+An object for keeping track of updates, and replaying updates from a given peer on demand. `update` objects are transmitted individually via the `Gossip`'s streaming methods.

 #### Events ####
 `Gossip.history` is an event emitter, which emits two events:

-- `"update"`: Any time an update is applied, the `"update"` event is emitted, with the [`update`](#delta) to be applied.
+- `"update"`: Any time an update is applied, the `"update"` event is emitted, with the [`update`](#update) to be applied.

-- `"compaction"`: If the number of deltas recorded in the history exceeds the `max_history` parameter, the `"compaction"` event is emitted prior to removing old deltas from the history.
+- `"compaction"`: If the number of updates recorded in the history exceeds the `max_history` parameter, the `"compaction"` event is emitted prior to removing old updates from the history.
 This way the client can implement more dramatic compaction, making their own tradeoffs between performance, replayability, and speed.

 ####`Gossip.history.write(key, value, source_id, version)`####

-Write a new delta to the history.
-The delta is recorded into `Gossip.history.memory`, an array of deltas, which is then sorted via `sort` argument to the `Gossip` constructor.
-Next `Gossip.history` emits an `"update"` event is emitted with the delta as its argument.
+Write a new update to the history.
+The update is recorded into `Gossip.history.memory`, an array of updates, which is then sorted via `sort` argument to the `Gossip` constructor.
+Next `Gossip.history` emits an `"update"` event is emitted with the update as its argument.
 This event is emitted to allow the client to take action prior to pruning the `memory` array to `max_history`'s length.

-####`Gossip.history.news(id, version)` -> [`Array Deltas`](#deltas)####
+####`Gossip.history.news(id, version)` -> [`Array updates`](#updates)####

-Returns an array of `delta`s which came from a source with unique identifier matching `id`, and which occurred after `version`.
+Returns an array of `update`s which came from a source with unique identifier matching `id`, and which occurred after `version`.

 # TODO: #